-Michael developed and refined wled-tools for the samyk/WLED repository, delivering a shell-based command-line utility to automate device discovery, configuration backup, and firmware updates for WLED devices on local networks.
-He implemented robust error handling, detailed logging, and IP/port-based communication to ensure reliable operation across diverse environments.
-His work included iterative improvements to argument validation, device discovery parsing, and script hygiene, such as renaming and making the tool executable for easier onboarding.
-Using Bash and shell scripting, Michael focused on system administration, network tooling, and user guidance, resulting in a maintainable, low-touch workflow that streamlines device provisioning and maintenance.
+Michael developed and stabilized wled-tools for the samyk/WLED repository, delivering a Bash-based command-line utility to automate device discovery, configuration backup, and firmware updates for WLED devices over local networks.
+He focused on robust error handling, detailed logging, and reliable IP/port-based communication, ensuring the tool operated consistently across diverse environments.
+Michael improved script hygiene by renaming and making the tool executable, clarified user guidance, and enhanced documentation for easier onboarding.
+His work leveraged shell scripting, system administration, and network tools, resulting in a maintainable workflow that reduced manual troubleshooting and improved automation reliability for device provisioning and maintenance tasks.

 April 2025 monthly summary for samyk/WLED focused on stabilizing automation tooling and improving developer experience.
 Delivered reliability and usability enhancements to wled-tools, including robust curl error handling, stricter argument validation, safer device discovery parsing, and clearer firmware update messages, complemented by updated usage/documentation.
 Achieved script hygiene improvements by renaming the wled-tools script for consistency and making it executable, simplifying onboarding and automation workflows.
 These changes reduce manual troubleshooting, shorten deployment cycles, and improve CI/dev feedback loops.
 Technologies demonstrated include shell scripting, robust error handling, AVAHI/zeroconf parsing considerations, and comprehensive documentation practices, delivering measurable business value through higher reliability and easier adoption.